jonathanforhan/Grokking-Cpp/L1_datatypes.md

 8 byte floating point - ```double```

 \* the size of an int depends on the system.
 Int was typically a *WORD* size or the size that a CPU used but that has changed overtime (C is an OLD language).
-On desktops it is now 32 bytes (same as a long) and we will cover how to deal with this inconsistancy later
+On desktops it is now 32 bits (same as a long) and we will cover how to deal with this inconsistancy later

 ## In practice